-The Master of Arts in Mathematics degree has five concentrations: Mathematics, Applied Statistics, Data Analytics, Actuarial Mathematics, and Teaching College Mathematics.
+The Master of Arts in Mathematics degree has six concentrations: Mathematics, Mathematical Foundations of Data Science, Mathematical Statistics, Data Analytics, Actuarial Mathematics, and Teaching College Mathematics.
 The purpose of the 30 credit hour degree programs is to provide advanced training in these areas.
 Although it is often a terminal degree, the MA degree can also be viewed as a natural step towards a PhD degree.

 Post-Baccalaureate Certificate in Statistics